 On March 15, 2018, the Company entered a mineral lease agreement (the "Speedway Agreement") with Geological Services Inc. to acquire the rights to the Speedway gold project.
-Under the terms of the Speedway Agreement, the Company paid US\$25,000 upon signing and will be required to pay steadily escalating annual lease payments as well as the underlying claim fees.
-There is no required work commitment and the Speedway Agreement can be terminated at any time.
-The Speedway Agreement may be bought-out at any time for US\$1,000,000 subject to a buyable 2% royalty to the underlying owner.
+Under the terms of the Speedway Agreement, the Company paid US\$25,000 upon signing and would be required to pay steadily escalating annual lease payments as well as the underlying claim fees.
+There was no required work commitment and the Speedway Agreement could be terminated at any time or bought-out at any time for US\$1,000,000 subject to a buyable 2% royalty to the underlying owner.

-On January 24, 2019 the Company provided notice to Geological Services Inc. terminating the Speedway Agreement and as a result, has recorded an impairment against the value of the mineral properties as at December 31, 2018.
+On January 24, 2019 the Company provided notice to Geological Services Inc. terminating the Speedway Agreement and as a result, recorded an impairment against the value of the mineral properties for the year ended December 31, 2018.
+As at December 31, 2019, there are no remaining costs capitalized in relation to this property.